 Reuse of textile waste:

-Through our partnership with World Mission Aid (WMH), an organisation with nearly 40 years of experience supporting sustainable development cooperation, we collect, sort and transform unused textiles into circular and recycled accessories.
+Through our partnership with We Make Hope (WMH), an organisation with nearly 40 years of experience supporting sustainable development cooperation, we collect, sort and transform unused textiles into circular and recycled accessories.
 This approach ensures the smallest possible ecological footprint and is in line with the UN's Sustainable Development Goals (SDGs).